 A sizeable amount of this pollution comes in the form of fine particulate matter, contaminants that are especially unhealthy for humans, plants, and animals.
 These extremely small air particles create hazy views and, when inhaled, can lodge deep in our lungs and even enter our bloodstream.

 NPCA is urging the San Joaquin Valley Air Pollution Control District and California Air Resources Board to take a significant step toward solving chronic air pollution issues by adopting long overdue plans to sharply reduce fine particulate matter pollution in the nearby Sierra Nevada national parks.
-Along with a coalition of public health and local community organizations in California’s Central Valley, we have notified the Environmental Protection Agency (PDF) of our intention to litigate to compel the state to require fine particulate matter standards dating back two decades be implemented.
+Along with a coalition of public health and local community organizations in California’s Central Valley, we have filed a lawsuit against the Environmental Protection Agency (PDF) to create firm deadlines for California to finalize plans to reduce fine particulate matter pollution to meet air quality standards that date back as far as 1997.
 Finalized plans to reach these multiple particulate matter standards are now nearly two years overdue.

 Preventable air pollution from cars, trucks, agriculture, dairies, residential wood burning, oil and gas, and industrial biomass originate in the San Joaquin Valley and contribute directly to the ongoing dirty air in the Sierra Nevada national parks.
 The San Joaquin Valley Air Pollution Control District, California Air Resources Board and U.S. Environmental Protection Agency have a legal duty to ensure sources of pollution in the region are promptly cleaned up in order to protect the health of communities in the San Joaquin Valley as well as our national parks.